-The major advantage of cloning is that it is a budget-friendly method of propagation, which is ideal for nurseries that are just starting out.
+Another major advantage of cloning is that it is a budget-friendly method of propagation, which is ideal for nurseries that are just starting out.
 Propagation by cloning is also relatively easy and does not require extensive gardening experience.

+To clone a plant via a cutting, one should take a stem cutting of around five inches from the parent plant.
+To ensure successful propagation, it is important to cut around half an inch above the leaf node.
 Another important tip for successful cloning is that the cut should be made using sharp, sterile shears, a razor blade, or even a knife.
 It is best to cut the stem at a 45-degree angle.

-There are several cloning techniques.
+There are several other cloning techniques.
 Ground layering, for example, refers to a method of cloning where the branch is buried with its tip poking up.
 This ensures that the main plant benefits from optimal nutrition.
 In fact, unlike a cutting, a ground-layered clone will derive all its vitamins and nutrients directly from the parent plant.
 In such cases, it is highly advisable to apply a rooting hormone to the ground in order to maximize cloning success.